200 South Hamilton Road

 he announced that the commission would next meet on September 11, 2025.

-Faber’s office, presented the Auditor of State Award with Distinction to
+office, presented the Auditor of State Award with Distinction to MORPC.
+He

-MORPC.
-He noted that the commission elected Mayor Jadwin to serve as
+noted that the commission elected Mayor Jadwin to serve as secretary of the

-secretary of the executive committee and congratulated her.
-He reported
+executive committee and congratulated her.
+He reported that Gahanna had

-that Gahanna had become home to an air quality alert monitor and that the
+become home to an air quality alert monitor and that the commission adopted

-and highlighted upcoming events: a forum on emerging energy technologies
+upcoming events: a forum on emerging energy technologies on August 27,

-September 9, 2025, at the Wigwam Event Center, and the Summit on
+at the Wigwam Event Center, and the Summit on Sustainability on

 Mayor Jadwin said that MORPC officially adopted the 2025-2028 Regional